rtippetts/Intex_Grind/README.md

 #### Contact US

 The Contact Us page takes the user to a form that auto-sends an email to the admin gmail account.
 This is really cool!
+This required installing a new library called node mailer and creating an app password for the account to link it to gmail.

 #### Donate